docker/docs/content/billing/faqs.md

 ### Where can I view my billing date?

 Navigate to the **Plan** tab in your billing settings to view your current plan.
-You can fined the billing date near the bottom-right of your plan details.
+You can find the billing date near the bottom-right of your plan details.

 ### What credit and debit cards are supported?